datathings/greycat-training-java-sdk-101/README.md

         options.encoding = 'UTF-8'
     }
     ```

+  *We added a few lines into Gradle **build.gradle** file.
+Please make sure that you include them.*

+    ```Groovy
+    plugins {
+        id 'java-library'
+        id 'maven-publish'
+        // Added this to run the main class for testing id 'application'
+    }

+    application {
+      mainClass = System.getProperty('mainClass')
+    }

+    // Applying the plugin that we specified apply plugin: 'application'
+    ```

+  Now you can simply build & compile the project

+    ```bash
+    // For linux and mac
+    ./gradlew
+    // For windows
+    gradlew.bat
+    ```

 As the version above is doomed to be outdated, more recent versions can be checked at https://get.greycat.io/files/sdk/java/testing/